Using an External Hard Drive with FL Studio (Explained)

 How?

-Simply right-click on the drive icon and select the appropriate “Eject” option.
+Simply right-click on the drive icon and select the appropriate “Eject” option on Windows PC.

 While an external hard drive provides an additional layer of storage security, it’s still important to back up your data regularly.